jmjohnson3/NFL_Analytics_SportsBetting/README.md

 ### Odds API configuration

-The optional live odds fetcher in `odds_extract.py` now reads your The Odds API key from the `ODDS_API_KEY` environment variable.
-If the variable is missing, the fetcher logs a warning and returns an empty frame instead of sending unauthenticated requests that would fail.
+The optional live odds fetcher in `odds_extract.py` (and the main driver) reads your The Odds API key from the `ODDS_API_KEY` environment variable.
+If the variable is missing, the odds pipeline logs a warning, skips the external calls, and returns empty frames instead of sending unauthenticated requests that would fail.
 Export the key before running any odds collection steps:

 ```bash
 export ODDS_API_KEY="your-api-key"